pjolep/bakson-hr/README.md

-Application for managing employees vacation
+Application for managing staff leave